Agenda

 Session 3aJin Kim, Postdoctoral Research Associate, D’Amore-McKim School of Business, Northeastern University.
 People Reduce Workers’ Compensation for Using Artificial Intelligence.Alex Moehring, Assistant Professor, Purdue University.
 Designing Human-AI Collaboration: A Sufficient-Statistic Approach. |

-Session 3bMarius Guenzel, Assistant Professor of Finance, The Wharton School, University of Pennsylvania.
-AI Personality Extraction from Faces: Labor Market Implications.Frank Li, Assistant Professor, UBC Sauder School of Business.
+Session 3bMarius Guenzel, Assistant Professor of Finance, The Wharton School, University of Pennsylvania, AI Personality Extraction from Faces: Labor Market Implications.Frank Li, Assistant Professor, UBC Sauder School of Business.
 Unpacking the AI Transformation: The Impact of AI Strategies on Firm Performance. |

 4:05 – 4:15 |